luiz-oberto/curso-bootstrap5-udemy/secao_9--Componentes_do_Bootstrap/anotacoes/aula109-Offcanvas.md

 ~~~

 ### button.text-reset
-- Mudar a cor do botãoc
+- Mudar a cor do botão